 Installation Menu

-The installation summary menu appears with crucial parameters that need to be configured before the installation.
+The installation summary menu displays crucial parameters that must be configured before the installation.

 Select each item to configure the specified setting and click Begin Installation when finished.
-The sections below explain each of the configurable parameters.
+The sections below explain each configurable parameter.

 Keyboard Layout Selection